thebigez8/NFLelo/README.md

 - `home.elo.538` (numeric): The home team's Elo score as produced by fivethirtyeight.

 - `home.prob.538` (numeric): The probability of the home team winning, as predicted by fivethirtyeight.

+## scripts

+- `R/validate_data.R` is a script to validate the datasets, ensuring that proper columns add up correctly.